Consulting a lawyer may be the only way to ensure that you are receiving a fair settlement.

 - A contested divorce is when the parties cannot reach an agreement on their own.
 These are typically more complex divorces where child custody or asset allocation problems arise.

-- Uncontested divorce, which is the most common type of divorce option, is when both parties can come to a mutual agreement about the issues related to dividing assets, child support and custody arrangements.
+- An uncontested divorce, which is the most common type of divorce option, is when both parties can come to a mutual agreement about the issues related to dividing assets, child support and custody arrangements.

 - Mediation is when parties don’t have to go to court to settle their problems.
 It’s the best way to have an inexpensive divorce; parties go in front of a mediator to resolve their issues instead of using a judge and attorneys.